 On our releases page, you can find an overview of the most important features of recent releases and links to the blog posts for each release.

-GitLab releases a new version every single month on the 22nd.
+GitLab releases a new version every single month.
 You can find the major planned features for upcoming releases on our upcoming releases page or see the upcoming features for paid tiers.

 Note that we often move things around, do things that are not listed, and cancel things that are listed.